7 tips for talking to your child’s teacher about sensory processing issues

 The ideal time to talk about your child’s issues is either right before or right after school begins.
 Meeting early makes the teacher aware of

-informal supports in place as soon as possible.
-It also lets her show your child that she understands and supports him.
+in place as soon as possible.
+It also lets teachers show kids that they understand and support them.

 Even if it’s later in the school year, don’t hesitate to request a meeting.
 Sharing information is important no matter when you do it.

-When you meet with the teacher, ask if she has experience with sensory processing issues.
+When you meet with teachers, ask them if they have any experience with sensory processing issues.
 That can make the conversation more comfortable.
-She may have taught kids with these issues and know strategies to help.
-Be prepared to explain the challenges if the teacher doesn’t have this experience, however.
+They may have taught kids with these issues and know strategies to help.
+Be prepared to explain the challenges if teachers don’t have this experience, however.

-3. Be specific about how your child’s issues impact him.
+3. Be specific about the impact of your child’s challenges.

-sensory meltdowns, that’s important for her to know, too.
-It can also help to share specifics, like if he has trouble staying seated or if fire drills make him panic.
+, that’s important for teachers to know, too.
+It can also help to share specifics, like if they have trouble staying seated or if fire drills make them panic.

 4. Share strategies that work for your child.

-Sharing your child’s strengths, talents and interests is as important as sharing what’s difficult for him.
-It can give the teacher a sense of what motivates your child and ways to connect with him.
-The teacher can also use the information as she thinks about strategies to help him in the classroom.
+Sharing your child’s strengths, talents, and interests is as important as sharing what’s difficult.
+It can give teachers a sense of what motivates your child and ways to connect.
+Teachers can also use the information as they think about strategies to help the child in the classroom.